 This course focuses in particular on functional magnetic resonance imaging (fMRI).
 Neuroimaging is discussed in a broad range of cognitive domains, such as perception, memory and consciousness.
 To enter this course, UCSICOG21 must be completed.

-Dr. Gabriël Beckers is the Cognitive Neuroscience fellow at UCU, and holds office in Newton-Gg (UCU) and Nieuw Gildenstein, Yalelaan 2, Room 2.47 (UU).
+Dr. Gabriël Beckers is the Cognitive Neuroscience fellow at University College Utrecht.
+Office: Newton-Gg (University College Utrecht) and Nieuw Gildenstein, Room 2.47, Yalelaan 2, 3584 CM Utrecht (Utrecht University).